top of page

 Is RAIVES reusable or disposable?

-RAIVES is designed to be sanitized and reused.
+RAIVES is designed to be sanitized with hospital-grade disinfectant and reused.

 5